code-pushup/cli/packages/cli/README.md

 You should see a newly created file `report.md` crated in the folder `.code-pushup` in your current working directory.

-`report.md` should containing a similar content like the following:
+The `report.md` file should contain a similar content like the following:

 ```md
 ### File Size Audit (File Size)